BACK TO SECTIONS

 What is the minimum punishment for rape under BNS 64?

-The minimum is 10 years Rigorous Imprisonment, which may extend to Life Imprisonment + Fine.
-For aggravated categories (rape by police officer, public servant, armed forces, custodian, during communal violence, rape of woman under 16), the minimum is higher and may extend to Life.
-Where rape results in death or persistent vegetative state (BNS 66), the minimum is 20 years.
+The minimum is 10 years Rigorous Imprisonment, extendable to Life Imprisonment + Fine.
+For aggravated categories (rape by police officer, public servant, armed forces, during communal violence, rape of woman under 16, gang rape), the minimum is higher.
+Where rape results in death or persistent vegetative state, the minimum is 20 years under BNS 66.
+Courts cannot impose a sentence below these statutory minimums.

-Is there a new trial rule for rape under BNS?
+Is there a new trial rule for rape cases under BNS?

 Yes.
-BNS 64 introduces a mandatory procedural requirement that rape trials be conducted by a woman Sessions Judge or Magistrate wherever possible.
-This responds to documented evidence that victims are more willing to testify and are better protected from secondary trauma before women judges.
+BNS 64 introduces a mandatory procedural requirement: rape trials must be conducted by a woman Sessions Judge or Magistrate wherever possible.
+Additionally, trials must be conducted as far as possible in camera (in private, not open court).
+Both changes respond to evidence that victims testify more freely before women judges and that public trials cause secondary trauma.

 The definition moved to BNS 63.
-The post-Nirbhaya (2013) expanded definition — covering penile penetration of multiple orifices, penetration by objects or body parts, manipulation to cause penetration, and oral sex — is fully preserved.
-Marital rape exception (wife above 18) remains; constitutionality challenge pending in Supreme Court.
+The post-Nirbhaya (2013) expanded definition is fully preserved: penile penetration of vagina, mouth, urethra, or anus; penetration by objects or body parts other than the penis; manipulation of the victim's body to cause penetration; and cunnilingus are all covered.
+The explicit consent framework (7 non-consent situations) is retained.
+Marital rape exception (wife above 18) remains pending Supreme Court challenge.

 What is the difference between IPC 376 and BNS 64?

-Primarily structural: definition separated into BNS 63, punishment in BNS 64.
-New additions are: (1) earlier placement in the code showing legislative priority; (2) mandate for trial by woman judge; (3) explicit death penalty codification for specific aggravated forms.
+Primarily structural: definition in BNS 63, punishment in BNS 64.
+The new additions are: (1) placement in Chapter V showing legislative priority; (2) mandate for trial by woman judge; (3) explicit Death penalty codification for specific aggravated forms (rape causing death or persistent vegetative state).
 The 10-year mandatory minimum from the 2013 amendments is unchanged.
+Marital rape exception retained.
+The post-Nirbhaya 2013 expanded definition fully preserved.

 Deepen Your Legal Knowledge